 Read on to learn about the different types of help available through Michigan’s Hardest Hit Fund program, called Step Forward Michigan, and find out if you may be eligible for assistance.

-Step Forward Michigan provides up to $30,000 to help a homeowner catch up on a delinquent mortgage, property taxes, or condominium fees.
+Step Forward Michigan provides money to help a homeowner catch up on a delinquent mortgage, property taxes, or condominium fees.
 Funds go directly to the lender, county treasurer, or condo association to reinstate the account, if an eligible hardship caused the delinquency.
-Eligible hardships include:

 To be eligible for Step Forward Michigan assistance, you must meet all of the below criteria.

 Additionally, your existing mortgage and the property securing the mortgage must meet the below criteria, among other things.

 Mobile or manufactured homes are eligible if on a foundation, permanently affixed and taxed as real estate.
 Mobile homes located in a mobile/manufactured home park are not eligible.
 Learn more about what happens if you are struggling to pay your mobile home loan.

 The eligibility requirements for Hardest Hit programs change frequently.
 For the latest information on whether you're eligible, go to www.StepForwardMichigan.org.

 You can find out if you're eligible for assistance from the program by going to www.StepForwardMichigan.org, and click on "Do I qualify?"
 To apply for assistance, hit the “Apply Now” button after finding out whether you qualify.

 If you would like more information about Step Forward Michigan, you may call 866-946-7432 or email StepForward@michigan.gov.